green3g/cmv-widgets/widgets/RelatedRecordTable/README.md

         //optional relationships property
         relationships: {
-            layerID: { //referrs to the featurelayer id relationshipID { //integer, referrs to the relationship id on the rest services page
+            layerID: { //referrs to the featurelayer id
+                relationshipID: { //integer, referrs to the relationship id on the rest services page
                     //relationship tab title
                     title: 'Inspections',